 Not all escape rooms allow cell phones to be brought into the room with you, but in the case that they do, leave it in your pocket/purse/bag.
 If you need to use your phone for an emergency, most places will ask that you leave the room and take the call/respond to the text in the hallway or lobby so you don’t disrupt the game.

 All of the information you will need to escape is provided in the room.
 Google won’t be helpful!

 DON’T take pictures or videos!
 Seriously, don’t.
 Pictures or videos that include puzzles or part of the game not only ruin the game for those that haven’t played yet, but it can also get you kicked out without a refund.
 Don’t ruin it for yourself.
 And definitely don’t put the video on Youtube (if they game master didn’t make you delete it).

 Putting things in your pockets is a bad idea in more than one way:

 You may forget that you slipped that key in your back pocket and now your team can’t find the key to open the lock!
 That’s a waste of time, and no fun.

 Putting things in your pockets and taking them home with you…big no, no. This causes issues with the game play and can prevent future teams from being able to successfully escape the room (cause you took the clue home with you!)
 Yes, we have backups, but we only have so many.
 Having to make/buy multiple replacements takes away from us being able to provide new games!

-At Live Action Escapes, our Game Masters will give you rules to follow while you play your game.
+At Live Action Escapes, our Game Masters will give you rules to follow before you play your escape room game.
 This is not only for our benefit, but for yours as well.
-Following the rules will probably help you save time while playing your game (which might help you escape!) but it also prevents the Game Masters from having to interrupt your game to stop you from doing something you’re not supposed to (like climbing on the furniture to look in the ceiling).
+Following the rules will probably help you save time while playing your game (which might help you escape!), but it also prevents the Game Masters from having to interrupt your game to stop you from doing something you’re not supposed to (like climbing on the furniture to look in the ceiling).
 Breaking too many of the rules can also lead to you being kicked out without a refund.
 You don’t want that, and neither do we.